willsf1862/transparentSF/readme.md

 # TransparentSF

-A data analysis and visualization platform for San Francisco city data, focusing on crime statistics and governmental transparency.
+A data analysis and visualization platform for San Francisco city data, focusing on public data and governmental transparency.

 ## Overview